Contact Information

 Professor Alma Magaña is an Assistant Professor of Law.
 Her focus is in the areas of criminal law, evidence, and criminal procedure.

 Prior to her appointment, she was our Harold A. Stevens Visiting Assistant Professor of Law.
-Professor Magaña’s scholarship seeks to complicate the presupposition that the law and legal stakeholders can advance the interests of justice when the system itself perpetuates marginalization and vulnerability.
-Through a reassessment of common perceptions and myths about the legal system, her research seeks to explore ways to rectify the lack of protection afforded by the criminal legal system to poor people and Black and Latinx Communities in particular.
-Her first article, Public Defenders as Gatekeepers of Freedom, is forthcoming in the UCLA Law Review.
+Professor Magaña’s research focuses on a reassessment of common perceptions and myths about the legal system and explores ways to rectify the lack of protection afforded by the criminal legal system to poor people and Black and Latinx Communities in particular.
+Professor Magaña’s recent article, Public Defenders as Gatekeepers of Freedom, was published in UCLA Law Review.
+She has a forthcoming response, Diagonal Representation, in the Boston University Law Review.

 Professor Magaña has a B.A. from Furman University and a J.D. from Penn State University’s Dickinson Law.
 In law school, she was president of the Latinx Law Students Association and vice president of the Public Interest Law Fund.
 She is a proud Chicana.